ipsusu/ipsuShade/README.md

 You can contact me easiest on my <a href='https://twitter.com/ipsusu'>Twitter</a>.
 Just send me a DM.

+If you don't have Twitter, you can find and DM me on Discord.
+ - I'm "ipsusu" in most xiv community servers (not putting my Discord ID here for bot scraping reasons!)

+I also check my <a href="https://reddit.com/user/ipsusu/">Reddit</a> DMs semi-regularly.

 ## XIV Materials Usage

 FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.